jedjoud10/cflake-engine/README.md

 * Deterministic event sorting through multiple stages
 * Archetypal multithreaded ECS built to be used in conjunction with the World Events and Systems
 * Custom Graphics API built on top of WGPU
-* GPU Voxel generation and Octree Terrain (disabled temporarily)
+* GPU Voxel Generation and Octree Terrain
 * Asynchronous asset loader using Rayon threads
 * Input handling with gamepad support (gilrs) and keybinding serialization / deserialization
-* Custom sound support through CPAL (kinda works)
+* Custom sound support through CPAL

 # State of each crate:
 ## Legend